ar0it/MetaGPT/documentation/LabJournal.md

+# 10.07.24

+- create a plot that shows the completion rate on the y axis and the metadata property count on the x axis
+- number of paths annotations stacked plot as a relative version (relative to bioformats translation)

 # 09.07.24
 - start writing the thesis (first rough draft)
 - work on problems that come up on the fly